Top 45+ Flutter Interview Questions And Answers

 • The framework then efficiently compares the previous and current widget trees to determine the differences and updates only the necessary parts of the UI, resulting in fast rendering performance.

-51. Explain the concept of hot reload in Flutter and its benefits.
+51. What is the concept of hot reload in Flutter, and what are its benefits?

 Ans:

 Hot reload in Flutter allows developers to quickly inject updated code into a running app without losing its current state.
-It speeds up the development process by instantly reflecting code changes, providing immediate feedback, and reducing turnaround time, leading to a more efficient development workflow.
+It speeds up the development process by instantly reflecting code changes, providing immediate feedback, and reducing turnaround time.
+This leads to a more efficient development workflow by enabling rapid experimentation and iteration, ultimately enhancing productivity and improving the overall development experience.

 52. How can you perform navigation between screens in a Flutter app?